Washington Freedom (cricket): Team creation

-Inaugural season
+2023: Inaugural season

 The Freedom, in the second overall 2023 draft, picked Seattle-based Andries Gous.
 Dane Piedt, Mukhtar Ahmed, and Saad Ali were also all picked up by the team, with South African quick Anrich Nortje announced as a direct signing during the draft.
 Further signings were made throughout May and June, consisting of the likes of Marco Jansen, Akeal Hosein, and New Zealander Glenn Phillips.

 Ahead of the inaugural season opener, the team announced it would be led by Australian Moises Henriques and coached by Greg Shipperd.
 Tanveer Sangha was brought on in early July as a replacement for Wanindu Hasaranga, who dropped out, while Matthew Short was added to the squad as an injury replacement for Josh Philippe.

+On July 12, 2023, Steve Smith joined Washington Freedom as the team's brand ambassador.

 During the group stage, the Freedom were narrowly defeated by Seattle before a six-run defense against Texas marked the team's first victory in the tournament.
 They would then proceed to prevail in a run chase of 176 against Los Angeles and demolish San Francisco by 30 runs, ensuring a playoff berth.
 A defeat at the hands of New York, however, would see them confined to a third-place group stage finish heading into the finals.
 New York would again defeat the Freedom in the Eliminator, taking them out of finals contention and ending their tournament.

 Dominance under Smith, Maxwell

+From 2024 through to 2026, the Freedom were considered to be one of the strongest and most dominant teams in the league.
+During this period, the team reached three consecutive MLC finals and clinched their first title win in 2024.